INSTALLING FLEXIBLE TACKING STRIP from

 A skewer is a handy helper to move the fabric around accurately.
 Keep the

 panel taunt during the tucking-under process.

 Sorry, this book now out of print.

-Liking us on Facebook helps pay for the free HowTo information we give you!
+Liking us on Facebook helps pay for the free 75 pages of information you get on our site!